RichieMcMullen/laravel-strava/README.md

 #### Authenticate User

-Call the `authenticate` method to redirect you to Strava.
+Call the `Strava::authenticate()` method to redirect you to Strava.
 If authentication is successful the user will be redirected to the `redirect_uri` that you added to the `config` file or your `.env` file.

 ```php
 public function stravaAuth()